Published on 18th Oct, 2021

 SCI’s online discussion on disinformation was led by three respected contributors:

-• Kavisha Pillay is a social change activist and former journalist working with Corruption Watch in South Africa.
+- Kavisha Pillay is a social justice activist and founding director of the Campaign On Digital Ethics (CODE).
 A qualified data scientist, Kavisha is exploring how big data techniques can be used to advance social justice and how to best understand disinformation and prevent its exploitation in communities.

 Defining the problem